 I had a mostly restful sleep, once my sinuses actually cleared out around midnight.
-I suspect I was likely dehydrated, and it was only by then that my rehydration efforts kicked in to allow my sinuses to clear out.
+I suspect it was just dehydration, and not a cold, and it was only by then that my rehydration efforts kicked in enough to allow my sinuses to open up.

-I finally left camp around 8 am today, delayed a bit by having to fish part of a cactus needle out of my toe — I’m not entirely sure how it made its way through out crocs and two socks; I suspect it may have gotten on one of them when then fell to the ground at some point.
+I left camp around 8 am today, delayed a bit by having to fish part of a cactus needle out of my toe — I’m not entirely sure how it made its way through my crocs and two socks; I suspect it may have gotten on one of them when then fell to the ground at some point.
 Fortunately, once I got out my tweezers, it wasn‘t too hard (or painful) to pull out.
 The goal for the day was the Paradise Valley Cafe, which would be just shy of 15 miles, plus a mile roadwalk to the cafe, which supposedly has the best burgers on the trail, and allows tenting in their back lot.
 Unfortunately, today was Easter Sunday, so they would be closing at noon, far too early for us to get there for food today.
-However, Hulkspiration yesterday had talked with them, and they confirmed it would be ok to tent, nd that they would leave the door unlocked so we could get into the restroom and water.
+However, Hulkspiration yesterday had talked with them, and they confirmed it would be ok to tent, and that they would leave the door to the exterior restroom unlocked.

 The morning was marked by more desert-like scenery as the trail continued to wind around mountains.
 It reminds me of a quote I saw on an AT shelter log: “In geography, we learn that the longest path between two points is the Appalachian Trail.”
 The PCT clearly puts the AT to shame in that regard: you could easily be a quarter mile or more away by trail from a stone’s throw across a gap.